Raccoons-Rise-Up/server/CONTRIBUTING.md

 # Contributing
 ## Formatting Guidelines
 - Methods should follow PascalFormat
-- Most of the time `{}` should be fully expanded
-- Variables should be camelCase regardless if private or public
 - Try to use `var` where ever possible

 ## Creating a Pull Request